 Belgium has quite a rich culture of comic strips, or just ‘strips’ as they are called in Dutch, or ‘Bandes Dessinées’ or ‘BD’ in French.
-The popularity has been dwindling a bit since the advent of the Internet but in the eighties they were one of the main sources of entertainment for both children and adults.
+The popularity has been dwindling a bit since the advent of the Internet, but in the 80s and 90s they were one of the main sources of entertainment for both children and adults.
 Luckily, their popularity has started to grow again in recent years.

 Near the end of 2023, I have started my own webcomic ‘SONAIS,’ but my first attempts to draw comic strips came way earlier.